eafit-apolo/apolo-users/docs/source/software/applications/gromacs/gromacs-2019.3/index.rst

 ------------

-The following procedure present the way to compile **GROMACS 2019.3** for parallel computing using the GROMACS built in thread-MPI and CUDA.
+The following procedure present the way to compile **GROMACS 2019.3** for parallel computing using the GROMACS built-in thread-MPI and CUDA.
 [1]_

 .. note:: For the building, the Intel compiler 2017 was used due to compatibility issues with CUDA
           which only supports, for Intel as backend compiler, up to 2017 version.